sts10/radiation/README.md

 You should now be good to go!
 See the usage section below for how to use Radiation.

 _Note:_ By default, Radiation creates your blog at `~/public_html/blog.html`.
-If you have a file called blog.html in your public_html directory, Radiation will overwrite it.
-So if it's important to you, back it up somewhere safe!
+If you have a file called blog.html in your public_html directory, Radiation will overwrite it when you publish your blog for the first time.
+You can either move your old blog.html somewhere else, or change where your Radiation blog is printed to in your user settings (see below)

 _Note 2:_ If you're upgrading from version 0.0.8 or lower of Radiation to v 0.1.0 or higher, you'll need to move your radiation posts from `~/posts` to `~/radiation_posts`.
 To do this, run `mv ~/posts ~/radiation_posts`.